Dutch Reformed Church: Reformation and the Synod of Emden

-The Reformation was a time of religious violence between the established Catholic Church, Protestants and governments, in some cases.
+The Reformation was a time of religious violence between the established Catholic Church, Protestants and governments in some cases.
 Efforts to form a Reformed church in the southern provinces stemmed from a secret meeting of Protestant leaders at Antwerp in 1566, and despite Spanish repression, many nobles joined the Protestant movement.
-Two years later, in 1568, following an attack on the Netherlands by the forces of the Duke of Alba, many Netherlanders fled to the German city of Wesel, where a Synod was convened at which the Belgic Confession and Heidelberg Catechism were adopted, and provisions were made for the offices of pastor, elder, teacher and deacon.
+Two years later in 1568, following an attack on the Netherlands by the forces of the Duke of Alba, many Netherlanders fled to the German city of Wesel, where a Synod was convened at which the Belgic Confession and Heidelberg Catechism were adopted, and provisions were made for the offices of pastor, elder, teacher and deacon.
 The first Synod of 23 Dutch Reformed leaders was held in October 1571 in the German city of Emden.
 The Synod of Emden is generally considered to be the founding of the Dutch Reformed Church, the oldest of the Reformed churches in the Netherlands.
 The Synod both affirmed the actions of the earlier Synod of Wesel, as well as established presbyterian church government for the Dutch Reformed Church.

 Synod of Dort

 The first Synod to be located in the Dutch Republic was held in Dordrecht in 1578.
 This synodical meeting is not to be confused with the better known Second Synod of Dort of 1618.
 Large groups of Marranos settled in Emden and converted to Christianity.
-Mostly all Marranos, many Jewish groups converted to Christianity around 1649 to the Nederduitsche, Niederdeutsche church later on Dutch Reformed Church.
+Almost all Marranos, mainly Jewish groups, converted to Christianity around 1649, more specifically to the Nederduitsche/Niederdeutsche church, later known as the Dutch Reformed Church.
 In the latter meeting, the Church fathers expelled Arminians and added the Canons of Dort to the Confessions.
 The Canons of Dort, together with the previously adopted Belgic Confession and Heidelberg Catechism, were called the Drie formulieren van Enigheid (Three Forms of Unity).
 Most conflicts and splits in the Church arose because of disagreement over the substance and interpretation of these doctrinal documents.
 The government of the Dutch Republic, which had instigated the Arminians' expulsion, subsequently prohibited the Reformed Church from assembling synodically.
 No Synod was held in the Netherlands until after the end of the Republic in 1795.